-Our Board recommends that the shareholders vote "FOR" the re-election of Kabir Nath to our Board of Directors.
+Our Board unanimously recommends that the shareholders vote "FOR" the re-election of Daphne Karydas to our Board of Directors.

-PROPOSAL 5-RE-APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP, AN ENGLISH LIMITED LIABILITY PARTNERSHIP, AS U.K. STATUTORY AUDITORS OF THE COMPANY, TO HOLD OFFICE UNTIL THE CONCLUSION OF THE NEXT ANNUAL GENERAL MEETING OF SHAREHOLDERS
+PROPOSAL 4-RE-APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP, AN ENGLISH LIMITED LIABILITY PARTNERSHIP, AS U.K. STATUTORY AUDITORS OF THE COMPANY, TO HOLD OFFICE UNTIL THE CONCLUSION OF THE NEXT ANNUAL GENERAL MEETING OF SHAREHOLDERS

 At each meeting at which the accounts are laid before shareholders, the Company is required to appoint U.K. statutory auditors to serve until the next such meeting.
-Proposal 5 seeks your approval of the re-appointment of PricewaterhouseCoopers LLP, an English limited liability partnership ("PwC"), to serve as our U.K. statutory auditor, to hold office until the conclusion of the 2024 annual general meeting of shareholders.
+Proposal 4 seeks your approval of the re-appointment of PricewaterhouseCoopers LLP, an English limited liability partnership ("PwC"), to serve as our U.K. statutory auditor, to hold office until the conclusion of the 2025 annual general meeting of shareholders.
 In the event this proposal does not receive the affirmative vote of more than 50% of the holders of the shares entitled to vote and who are present or represented by proxy at the Meeting, the Board may appoint an auditor to fill the vacancy.
-If the re-appointment of PwC is approved, the Audit and Risk Committee, at its discretion, may nonetheless direct the appointment of a different U.K. statutory auditor at any time it decides that such a change would be in the best interest of the Company and its shareholders.
+If the reappointment of PwC is approved, the Audit and Risk Committee, at its discretion, may nonetheless direct the appointment of a different U.K. statutory auditor at any time it decides that such a change would be in the best interest of the Company and its shareholders.

 The re-appointment of PwC requires the affirmative vote of more than 50% of the holders of the shares entitled to vote and who are present or represented by proxy at the Meeting.
-Abstentions and broker non-votes, if any, will have no effect on this proposal.
+Abstentions and broker non-votes, if any, are not counted in the calculation of votes for or against this proposal.

-Our Board recommends that the shareholders vote "FOR" the re-appointment of PricewaterhouseCoopers LLP as our U.K. statutory auditors, to hold office until the conclusion of the 2024 annual general meeting of the shareholders.
+Our Board unanimously recommends that the shareholders vote "FOR" the re-appointment of PricewaterhouseCoopers LLP as our U.K. statutory auditors, to hold office until the conclusion of the 2025 annual general meeting of the shareholders.

-PROPOSAL 6-RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP, AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2023
+PROPOSAL 5-RATIFICATION OF THE APPOINTMENT OF PRICEWATERHOUSECOOPERS LLP, AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2024

-Proposal 6 seeks your ratification of the appointment of PwC, as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Proposal 5 seeks your ratification of the appointment of PwC, as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.